 We have prepared and presented the pro forma financial information in accordance with Chilean GAAP, which differs in some respects from U.S. GAAP.
 See "Notes to the unaudited pro forma financial information" and Note 23 of our Consolidated Financial Statements for a description of the material differences between Chilean GAAP and U.S. GAAP, included elsewhere in this document.
-We have also prepared a reconciliation to U.S. GAAP pro forma net income.
-See "Note B to the Unaudited Pro Forma Information".
+We have also prepared a reconciliation to U.S. GAAP pro forma shareholders' equity and pro forma net income.
+See "Note C to the Unaudited Pro Forma Information".